sammyd/iOS8-day-by-day-book/manuscript/12-healthkit.md

 ## Conclusion

-On the surface of it the health app seems like a pretty cool idea for iOS8, but once you get down into HealthKit then you realise that this could be really quite powerful.
+On the surface of it the health app seems like a pretty cool idea for iOS8, but once you get down into HealthKit then you realize that this could be really quite powerful.
 In creating HealthKit Apple hasn't attempted to create one healthcare app to rule them all, but instead has created a framework through which the important aspects of healthcare monitoring can interoperate.
 There is